udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

        -   **ReadOnly** means authorized users can read from a resource, but they cannot delete it or perform any actions on it.
 The permission on the resource is restricted to the reader role.
 Applying ReadOnly can lead to unexpected results because some operations that seem like read operations actually require additional actions.
 For example, placing a ReadOnly lock on a storage account will prevent all users from listing the keys.
 The list keys operation is handled through a POST request because the returned keys are available for write operations.
 For another example, placing a ReadOnly lock on an App Service resource will prevent Visual Studio's Server Explorer from being able to display files for the resource because that interaction requires write access.

     To identify who deleted the resource, look at the audit logs for the subscription.![In the Azure Resource Manager, Monitor - Activity log, query requirements and query results display.](images/Whiteboarddesignsessiontrainerguide-Enterprise-readycloudimages/media/image19.png "Azure Resource Manager")

+    In addition to monitoring the activity logs manually, an active log alert can also be created.
+Activity log alerts are alerts that are activated when a new log event happens that matches one or more conditions specified in the alert.
+You can use activity log alerts to be notified via email, SMS, webhook, and even push notifications through the Azure mobile app.
+Refer to <https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-activity-log-alerts> for information on configuring activity log alerts.

 2.  **Design:** How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even in the event that the security perimeter is compromised?